RenderKit/oidn/doc/api.md

 This device can then be used to construct further objects, such as buffers and filters.
 Note that a device can be committed only once during its lifetime.

-When running operations asynchronously on a device (functions with `Async` in their name), eventually it is necessary to wait for all asynchronous operations to complete.
-This can be done by calling
+Some functions execute asynchronously with respect to the host.
+The names of these functions are suffixed with `Async`.
+Asynchronous operations are executed *in order* on the device but do not block on the host.
+Eventually, it is necessary to wait for all asynchronous operations to complete, which can be done by calling

     void oidnSyncDevice(OIDNDevice device);

+Currently the CPU device does not support asynchronous execution, and thus the asynchronous versions of functions will block as well.
+However, `oidnSyncDevice` should be always called to ensure correctness on GPU devices too, which do support asynchronous execution.

 Before the application exits, it should release all devices by invoking